keberwein/blscrapeR/README.md

 #> 30 2016    M01    January   4.9           LNS14000000 2016-01-31
 ```

-Easy right?
-DISCLAIMER: Some working knowledge of BLS series numbers are required here.
+**DISCLAIMER:** Some working knowledge of BLS series numbers are required here.
 The BLS [claims](http://www.bls.gov/developers/api_faqs.htm#signatures3) that they “do not currently have a catalog of series IDs.”
 As doubtful as that statement is, there’s not much we can do about it.
 The [BLS Data Finder website](http://beta.bls.gov/dataQuery/search) is a good place to nail down the series numbers I’m looking for.

 API Keys
 --------